ThisTestUser/FarLandsChronicles/Chapter 5 - The Great Beyond (1.12.2)/Part 1 - Fartherer-est Lands (no fix).md

 ![FarLandsDropBackForge](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch5/FarLandsDropBackForge.png)

-However, doing the exact same thing in vanilla (with the far lands re-enabled of course) results in the terrain being completely flat:
+However, doing the exact same thing in vanilla (with the far lands re-enabled of course) results in the terrain being completely flat.
+This is the same seed as the image with the jump, 2666171903307131136):

 ![FarLandsFlat](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch5/FarLandsFlat.png)